mostafijur07/Cab_Booking_App/README.md

 - **Dynamic Fare Calculation**: Machine learning-based surge price prediction for accurate, real-time fare adjustments.
 - **Weather Updates**: Fetches real-time weather information using API calls to help predict surge prices based on weather conditions.

+## 🚀 Getting Started
+---
+To Create A Blank React-Native Project
+1. sudo apt install nodejs npm
+2. sudo npm install -g expo-cli
+3. expo init <Folder Name> # Name of the app.
+For Example: cab_book.
+The project folder will be created in the current directory.
+4. Select Blank
+5. npm start

+---
+To set up a cloned React Native and Expo project, we need to install the necessary dependencies and development environment.
+1. Install Node.js and npm: Download and install Node.js, which includes npm (Node Package Manager), if it isn’t installed.
+2. Install Expo CLI: Run the following command in your terminal to install the Expo CLI globally. npm install -g expo-cli
+3. Clone the Project From GitHub: Open a terminal in the directory where you want to place the project and run: git clone <your-github-repo-url>
+4. Navigate to the Project Directory: Use the terminal to navigate into the cloned project folder: cd your-project-folder
+5. Install Project Dependencies: Run the following command to install all the dependencies listed in the package.json file: npm install
+   If you want to install dependencies one at a time: Run the following command: npm install <dependencies name>
+   For Example: npm install axios
+6. Now run the project:
+   npm start.

 ---

 ## 🔧 Technologies Used